EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 I see.
 I have no special health regeneration; and every monster and their mother would notice me without the stealth attribute.
 Others also had a 'skills' section below special effects with one skill each already.
 While I was reading the attribute description, Carol was trying out a skill to silent her footsteps.
 With magic.
 And here I was - a Mage, twiddling my thumbs.
-Yeah, I was pretty pissed off at myself.
+Yeah, I was pretty pissed at myself.

 ## Chapter 3 - Level 0

 A dream is only a dream after you wake up.
 While you are dreaming, it becomes your reality.
 I believe all of us here had taken being kidnapped quite well, considering everything.
 At least no one broke down.
 I could tell Carol was putting up a brave front.
 Taro was actively enjoying it.
 Julie was still on the fence about whether to laugh or cry, but she was distracting herself by taking charge.
 Arya was silently sulking.
 I couldn't get a read on Divin though.
 As for me?
 I was wondering what my folks at home would be up to, they must've lost it by now.
 I decided to ask the Betty about it, not expecting an answer, "Hey, what about the people back on our planet, surely they would've noticed us missing?"
 Surprisingly, I got a response.
 "The Simulation is not subject to the space-time constraints of your world; just like the Tutorial is separate from the Simulation, the Simulation is separate from your reality."
 'Ah, makes sense.
 It is like time has stopped there, eh?'

 We gathered around Betty, ready to go where fate would lead us.
 Julie was just about to say something when Betty spoke up again - "So, you have all got your Classes, allow me to lend your starting equipment!"
 So saying, she raised her hand and down came a stream of light in front of each of us.
 Two swords in front of Taro and Divin, a bow and quiver full of arrows in front of Julie, a dagger for Carol and staff for Arya.
 I got nothing.
 "Ummm, my equipment seems to be missing?"
 I queried.
-"Mages don't need a physical weapon to attack", she said.
+"Mages don't need a physical weapon to attack," she said.
 'What, are you kidding me?'.
 "At least, give me a dagger or something, just in case!"
 I begged.
 "I'm afraid I cannot".
 I looked around and got only sympathetic looks.
 I didn't give up though, "But I do not know any magic spells.
 How am I supposed to defend myself?".
-"I'd recommend creating a spell", she said.
+"I'd recommend creating a spell," she said.
 "I didn't really go to Hogwarts, you know.
 I have absolutely no clue how to go about making or using a spell!"
 I bit back.
 "While I do not have the data of how you should create your spell, I am certain you must use your Status Window to create one.
 For reference, allow me to upload my floating spell into your repository..."

 I opened up my Status Window again and immediately noticed that the tilde (~) symbol at the bottom was bold.
 I focused on it and a terminal-like screen opened up.
 It was blank save for one line: